Buzzy21/Alt-Cap-Generator/README.md

 # Alt-Cap-Generator
-Beyond simple "aLtErNaTiNg cAp" generator, simply copy and paste your text and the result will be automatically copied to the clipboard.
+Beyond simple "aLtErNaTiNg cApS" generator, simply your text, and the result will be automatically copied to the clipboard.